Fardinmilani/Fardinmilani/README.md

 ## About

-I build decision-support systems at the intersection of **Industrial Engineering** and **software** — tools that turn messy uncertainty into clear, actionable insight.
+I build decision-support systems at the intersection of **Industrial Engineering** and **software** - tools that turn messy uncertainty into clear, actionable insight.

 B.Sc.
 Industrial Engineering · Shahid Beheshti University · GPA 3.9/4.0
 Currently building **OpsFlow**, a Monte Carlo simulation platform for enterprise project risk.
-Targeting **M.Sc. → PhD** in Industrial Engineering at top US research programs.
+Targeting **M.Sc. → PhD** in Industrial Engineering at top research programs.

 ---